Jewish cemetery in Dukla

-The Jewish cemetery in Dukla is a cemetery of the Jewish community that once inhabited Dukla and surrounding localities under the jurisdiction of the Dukla qahal.
-It is located in the southern part of the town along Tadeusz Kościuszko Street.
+The Jewish cemetery in Dukla is a historic Jewish cemetery in Dukla, Poland located in the southern part of the town along Tadeusz Kościuszko Street.
 The cemetery consists of two parts.
 The older section likely dates to the 18th century, while the newer was established in 1870.
-It was devastated by the Germans during World War II and was added to the register of historic monuments on 28 July 1989.
+It was destroyed by the Germans during World War II and was added to the register of historic monuments on 28 July 1989.

 Location

 The Jewish Cemetery in Dukla is situated on the southern outskirts of the town along Kościuszko Street.
 The old section is trapezoidal in shape with an area of approximately 0.95 hectares, while the new section is rectangular with an area of about 0.4 hectares.

 The old Jewish cemetery in Dukla is bordered to the north and west by low remnants of a stone wall, to the south by an unnamed stream − a tributary of the Jasiołka river, and to the east by a small ditch.
 Ruins of a pre-funeral house, of unknown construction date, stand in the northeastern corner.
 The new Jewish cemetery in Dukla is surrounded on all four sides by a stone wall, though it is incomplete and deteriorating.
 Entry to the new cemetery is through a preserved eastern gate.
 No trace remains of an entrance to the old cemetery.